 - Private Horace Waller

-It is also hoped to include other aspects of the life and times during the War, after all Dewsbury was known as ‘The Shoddy Capital of The World’ and the Heavy Woollen District contributed in no small measure to the munitions industries which were so vital to our national survival.
-Through the provision of uniforms and blankets, local trade expanded almost beyond recognition and involved the employment of thousands of Women.
-Women also served as bus conductresses, shop workers, farm hands and in manifold trades which had been previously barred to them.
+Dewsbury was known as ‘The Shoddy Capital of The World’ and the Heavy Woollen District contributed in no small measure to the munitions industries which were so vital to our national survival.
+Through the provision of uniforms and blankets, local trade expanded almost beyond recognition and involved the employment of thousands of Women who also served as bus conductresses, shop workers, farm hands and many other trades which had been previously barred to them.